-What Pesticides Can Be Found In CBD Oil?
+What Pesticides In CBD Oil Can Be Found?

 Some CBD products contain pesticides.
 There is no governing force preventing this right now.
 A consumer’s best defense is to check the Certificate of Analysis (COA) on the label.
-This displays what tests were conducted and their results.
+This displays what tests were conducted and their results, and allows users to find premium CBD products with ease.

 How worried should you be about pesticides in CBD?
 Well, one report found 70% of tested products were contaminated.
 The culprits included heavy metals such as arsenic and lead.
 They also found herbicides including the active ingredient in RoundUp, pesticides, BPA, and even toxic mold.
 Consumers should be concerned.